PromiseLanga/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors
-Rock, paper and scissors game
+Rock, paper and scissors game.
+How to get randomly return rock, paper or scissors?
+How to use math.random?